 When in Budapest on a weekend trip or a 2 or 3 days itinerary, you’ll see traces of history everywhere.
 The constant reconstructions and restorations of Budapest makes this cityscape a captivating one.

-The 2 days in Budapest itinerary below is perfect if you have only 48 hours to spare but this itinerary even works if you have 3 days in Budapest.
+The 2 days in Budapest itinerary below is perfect if you have only 48 hours to spare but this itinerary even works if you have 3 days in Budapest or even one day in Budapest.

 Before sharing the itinerary with you, there’s some really cool advice on things to do and places to see in Budapest on WeLoveBudapest and SpottedByLocals, a great resource for discovering lesser known places in Budapest.